-- Any messages communicated to students support fundamental British Values and our school values. - Any messages communicated to students are consistent with the ethos of the school and do not marginalise any communities, groups or individuals - Any messages communicated to students do not seek to glorify criminal activity or violent extremism or seek to radicalise students through extreme or narrow views of faith, religion or culture or other ideologies - Activities are properly embedded in the curriculum and clearly mapped to schemes of work to avoid contradictory messages or duplication. - Activities are matched to the needs of students - Visitors will also be accompanied by a member of staff at all times.
+- Any messages communicated to students support fundamental British Values and our school values. - Any messages communicated to students are consistent with the ethos of the school and do not marginalise any communities, groups or individuals. - Any messages communicated to students do not seek to glorify criminal activity or violent extremism or seek to radicalise students through extreme or narrow views of faith, religion or culture or other ideologies. - Activities are properly embedded in the curriculum and clearly mapped to schemes of work to avoid contradictory messages or duplication. - Activities are matched to the needs of students. - The content of talks and the media used to support the message, will be agreed with the member of staff organising the talk; and any concerns or clarification needed raised with a member of the Senior Leadership Team.
+Copies of presentation materials (e.g. PowerPoint) to be used need to be shared with the school prior to arrival. - If a member of staff requests that the talk is stopped, it must be done so immediately. - Any information obtained about children, families or others within the school will be kept confidential and not mentioned outside the school or on any social networking sites.
+Any concerns about a child will be shared with a member of staff and not with the child's parents or carers or anyone else. - Mobile phones will not be used in class or around the school.
+Phones will be stored away safely until break times and/or leaving the premises. - Personal phones and cameras will not be used to photograph children and no photographs will be taken unless instructed by the teacher and using school equipment. - Visiting speakers will also be accompanied by a member of staff at all times.